Updated: May 5, 2022

 (Stakeholders vary from those with a senior management interest in adding to the bottom line or data entry clerks in human resources with interest in how job application forms will display on their section of the website) Everyone wants their say and managing expectations is a critical part of the process.

-Whether building an eCommerce website in the hope of generating a second income, replacing your full-time income or managing the design for a global entity, following an exact process will reap huge benefits in time and money savings.
-Here's my guide to getting your eCommerce website built right the first time, big or small.
+Whether building an eCommerce website in the hope of generating a second income, replacing your full-time income or managing the website design for a global entity, following an exact process will reap huge benefits in time and money savings.
+Here's my guide to getting your eCommerce website project built right the first time, big or small.

-1. Assign a Technical Project Manager
+1. Assign a Technical Project Manager And Set Goals

 In small projects, the TPM can be the design lead or even the business owner themselves.
 In larger projects, TPM's with diplomacy and sound technical knowledge are valued highly for their ability to cut to the chase and curtail the excessive email chatter that typically accompanies projects with many vested interests.